postechsv/spink/tutorial.md

 ## Part III: Defining PROMELA Semantics in K
+### Semantics of PROMELA
+- A PROMELA program models a system of concurrent processes
+    - each process's behavior is given by a sequence of statements
+- Two levels of Statements
+    - basic statements: defines atomic actions
+        - e.g.,assignment, channel send/receive, etc.
+    - control statements: determines which action comes after another (control-flow)
+        - e.g., if, do, etc.
+- Enabledness (= Executability)
+- An execution of a PROMELA program is a sequence of basic statements
+    - (example code: producer-consumer)

 ### PROMELA in K
 - PROMELA supports **high-level** **modeling** features for **control-flow**, **concurrency** and **nondeterminism**.
 - PROMELA supports **high-level** **modeling** features with interplay between **concurrency** and **nondeterminism** that looks **imperative**.